eibiflo/cf_cookiemanager/Documentation/Configuration/FrontendSettings/Index.rst

 ---------------------

 The cookie manager offers a field in the frontend settings to override the consent button.

 Here, HTML can be inserted to replace the static button, which can then be styled dynamically.

 Additionally, there is an option to run the frontend javascript as inline javascript.

 This can be changed as desired with :guilabel:`in_line_execution` checkbox.

+If you want to override the Consent Template you can set your paths in extension settings of typo3.